 In examples 1 and 2, there may be a time limit as to when correction has to occur if the qualification failure is deemed to be significant.
 See sections 8 and 9 of Revenue Procedure 2016-51.
 This qualification failure couldn’t exist under EPCRS prior to 2009 since the written plan requirement and the failure to follow its terms didn’t apply in pre-2009 years.
 However, certain nongovernmental 403(b) plan sponsors may have an obligation under other federal laws, such as ERISA.

 Voluntary Correction Program:

 Y may correct using VCP if Y (or the plan) is not under audit.
 Correction would be the same as under SCP.
 Y is encouraged to make its VCP submission using the model documents in Form 14568, Model VCP Compliance Statement, including Form 14568-I, Model VCP Compliance Statement - Schedule 9: Limited Safe Harbor Correction by Plan Amendment, when preparing the submission.
-The user fee for the VCP submission (based on 300 participants) is $5,000.
+The user fee for the VCP submission made in 2018 (based on the amount of assets associated with the 403(b) plan) is $3,500.
 Y must include Forms 8950 and 8951.

 Organization X may correct using VCP if neither they nor the plan is under audit.
 Correction would be the same as under SCP.
 Organization X can make its VCP submission using Form 14568, Model VCP Compliance Statement.
-The user fee for the VCP submission (based on 98 participants) is $1,500.
+The user fee for the VCP (based on the amount of assets associated with the 403(b) plan) is $3,000 if made in 2018.
+VCP user fees may change in subsequent years.
 X must include Forms 8950 and 8951.